top of page

 Understanding Comprehensive Family Assessments

 Comprehensive family assessments are thorough evaluations conducted by professionals to gather information about family dynamics, parenting styles, and the needs of children involved in custody disputes.
-These assessments typically involve interviews, observations, and sometimes psychological testing.
+Our assessments involve interviews with the family and supporting professionals, observations with the children, and a record review of documents that support the position of one parent or another.

 Purpose of Family Assessments